ronbarak/Prometheus-Basics/README.md

 ./server.go
 ```

-We have a simple server which when hit on localhost:8090/ping endpoint sends back pong
+We have a simple server which when hit on localhost:8090/ping endpoint sends back a pong

 <p align="center">
   <img width="1000" height="240" src="https://github.com/yolossn/Prometheus-Basics/blob/master/images/server.png">